General program information

 How long will the program last?

 The program itself will last as long as the contract for electricity supply that the City enters into.
-The current contract with NextEra Energy Services extends until December 2023 meter reads.
+The contract with Direct Energy is in effect through December 2026.
 At that point, the City can continue the program by signing a new electricity supply contract, or it can end the program and return all participants to Eversource’s Basic Service.
 The City’s intention is to continue the program, but the City will make an announcement about its decision either way at that time.

 All program participants have the right to opt out of the program at any time with no fee or penalty.